The Flying Fish model:

 \[\Delta E = \hbar \omega \cdot \left( \frac{\mathcal{G}_t – T_0}{T_0} \right)\]

-– \(\hbar \omega\) characterizes the energy associated with the quantum transition.
+– \(\hbar \omega\) characterizes the energy associated with the quantum transition

-This formulation describes how the energy of the spinor field dynamically adapts to the local space-time conditions.
-At the event horizon, the interaction between spinor fields and extreme time gradients leads to intense energy exchanges.
-The stabilizing effect \(\mathcal{T}(x)\) mitigates the accumulation, but also facilitates the release of the stored energy in the form of quantum radiation.
-These phenomena can be interpreted as the emergence of a Hawking firewall, which represents a region of high energy density near the event horizon.
-The energy transferred between spinor field states increases with the time gradient (\(\mathcal{G}_t\)).
-The relation for \(\Delta E\) is defined in the basic part of the model and serves as the basis for this extension.
-The energy density of the spinor fields (\(\rho_{\text{spinor}}(r)\)) and the time gradients (\(\mathcal{G}_t\)) contribute to the energy accumulation, described as follows:
+This formulation describes how the energy of a spinor field dynamically adapts to local space-time conditions.
+In extreme conditions, the energy transferred between states of the spinor field increases with the time gradient (\(\mathcal{G}_t\)).
+The relation for \(\Delta E\) is defined in the basic part of the model.
+The energy density of the spinor fields (\(\rho_{\text{spinor}}(r)\)) and the time gradients (\(\mathcal{G}_t\)) contribute to the accumulation of energy:

-\[\rho_{\text{firewall}}(r) = \rho_{\text{spinor}}(r) \cdot \left( 1 + \frac{\mathcal{G}_t}{T_0} \right) \cdot \mathcal{T}(x),\]
+\[E_{\text{accum}} = \int_{r_{\text{horizon}}} \rho_{\text{spinor}}(r) \cdot \mathcal{G}_t \cdot \left( 1 + \frac{\mathcal{T}(x)}{T_0} \right) dr\]

 Equations for gravitational and inertial mass